What to Consider When Choosing a Community College

 Before You Start Looking

 Though many students look at it this way, college is not just something you do after high school – it is a wonderful opportunity to shape your future and it is an important choice that will affect the rest of your life.
-This being the case, you need to do some thinking and planning before you actually start shopping for schools so you have some idea what you are looking for.
+This being the case, you need to do some thinking and planning before you actually start shopping for schools so you have some idea about what you are looking for.
 First, think about your professional goals for the future – what kind of job do you see yourself having ten years down the line?
 Next, take that idea and delve a little deeper into the industry – are there any requirements or certifications you will need and how stable is a job in that industry?
 Finally, think about where you want to go to school – do you want to stay close to home or take the chance to experience someplace new?

 In addition to considering these practical aspects, you may also want to think about the timing – do you want to go to school right after graduation or take some time to work and to get a better idea what you want to do with the rest of your life?
 Think about the type of school you want to go to as well and consider whether starting at a community college might be a good option to save money on tuition as you complete your prerequisites and general education requirements.
 Many students spend their first year or two at community college before transferring to a traditional university, though many degrees can be completed all the way through at community college.
 It’s really your choice to make.